Moroccan Jews: Jewish quarters in Morocco

 The Jewish quarters in Morocco were called mellahs.
 Jews in Morocco were considered dhimmis under Muslim law, meaning that they were a protected religious minority distinct from the Muslim majority, and were prevented from participating in certain activities.
-However, dhimmis such as Jews were tolerated, following the Pact of Umar in the 7th century, unlike the policy of intolerance that Christians practiced toward Jews in the Europe of that time.
-The sultans restricted Jews to the mellahs, in what most see as an attempt to ostracize them and keep them from being exposed to insurgents; The sultans also, however, wanted Jews to be protected for political reasons, as an attack on minorities was seen as an attack on the Sultan's power.
+Following the Pact of Umar in the 7th century, the dhimmis (including Jewish communities) were tolerated, accepted, and integrated into Moroccan society.
+Morocco's longstanding coexistence between differing religious communities opposed the European Christians' policy of intolerance practiced toward Europe's Jewish peoples.
+Moroccan Jews lived in the mellahs, in what some modern historians interpret as attempts to ostracize Moroccan Jews and keep them from being exposed to insurgents; The Sultans also desired that Jews to be protected for political reasons, as an attack on minorities was seen as an attack on the Sultans' power.
 The Sultans thus restricted Jews to the mellahs for their safety, as well as to protect the Sultans' rulings from being tested by insurgents.
-The word mellah is similar to the Hebrew word for salt, melach (מלח); it refers to the salty, marshy area to which the Jews of Northern Morocco were originally transferred and where they gathered.
-The mellah was not a ghetto and was not structured in a way similar to Jewish quarters in Europe.
+The word mellah is similar to the Hebrew word for salt, melach (מלח); it refers to the salty, marshy area to which the Jews of northern Morocco were originally transferred and where they gathered.
+Mellahs were not ghettos and were not structured in manners to the Jewish ghettos in Europe.
 By the 1900s, most Moroccan cities had a mellah.